Self-Hosting n8n Made Easy: The Complete Guide to Install, Upgrade, Backup, Restore and Monitoring

 - "traefik.http.middlewares.n8n-rate.ratelimit.period=1s"

-# Retry and compression
+# Retry & compression

 - "traefik.http.middlewares.n8n-retry.retry.attempts=3"